What you need to know to safely meet with loved ones over the holidays

-It’s been a long year and with the approach of the festive season it’s understandable that we are all looking forward to catching up with our loved ones and relaxing.
+With a holiday period soon approaching it's understandable that we are all looking forward to catching up with our loved ones and relaxing.
 However, we are still in the midst of a global pandemic.
-Here’s how to see loved ones as safely as possible in this context.
+Here's how to see loved ones as safely as possible in this context.

 - Enjoy the outdoors: In the warm summer months, is far easier to meet outdoors - or, if we are indoors, to keep windows open to ensure good ventilation.
 "Opt for picnics, hikes, walks in the park and more to optimise time spent outdoors in well-ventilated conditions.
 Braai outside instead of eating indoors," says Dr Noluthando Nematswerani, Discovery Health's Head of the Centre for Clinical Excellence.